 Promises to My Dog

-As you embark on this new commitment, here are a dozen promises to consider making to your dog:
+As you embark on this new commitment, here are some promises to consider making to your dog:

 - I promise to have realistic expectations of the role my dog will play in my life.
 I will remember that she is a dog, not a furry little human; she cannot satisfy all my emotional needs.